germangar/algorizer/DOC.md

 ```
 - Attach these callback functions in the same order as your timeframes.
 - Use them for calculations, trading signals, and chart updates.
+- You can set a callback to None if all you want is the timeframe candle data.

 ---